 Breast enhancement is one of the most popular forms of cosmetic surgery, and it can dramatically affect your self-esteem, making you feel better about your whole body.
-From extremely popular breast augmentation and breast lift procedures to breast reduction and implant revision surgery, Dr. David Horvath, serving Abington, Doylestown, and Huntington Valley, puts his scientific and artistic abilities to work to help patients improve their appearance and increase their self-confidence.
+From extremely popular breast augmentation and breast lift procedures to breast reduction and implant revision surgery, Dr. David Horvath, puts his scientific and artistic abilities to work to help patients improve their appearance and increase their self-confidence.
 As a participant in multiple clinical studies related to breast implants and a veteran of several years at the Cleveland Clinic, where he focused strongly on breast enhancement procedures, Dr. Horvath is uniquely positioned to offer superior results to all his patients.

 - Breast Reduction